Guatemala

 ANTIGUA

-The Antigua valley is bounded by three giant volcanoes – Agua (Water), Fuego (Fire) and Acatenango.
-Of the three, Fuego is the only one still active.
+The Antigua valley is bounded by three volcanoes – Hunahpú (also called Agua in Spanish), Chi Q’aq’ (also called Fuego) and Acatenango.
+Of the three, Chi Q’aq’ is the only one still active.
 On many visits, we have been in town at times the volcano has erupted, adding some chaos to the harvest (in the short term, the ash can stick to the leaves of coffee trees nearby and prevent the trees from photosynthesising), but ultimately providing mineral-rich ash for Antigua’s soil.
 This volcanic matter helps the soil retain its moisture, offsetting the region’s lower rainfall.

 Coffee from Antigua is perhaps Guatemala’s best-known and most celebrated and, as such, typically attracts higher prices than coffee from other regions.
+They tend to be heavier bodied, with notes of dark chocolate, brown sugar and red apple.
 In 2000, Antigua received a Denomination of Origin to recognise the region as distinct, and to prevent other coffees from being marketed as Antiguan.

 Coffees from Antigua tend to be heavier bodied, with notes of dark chocolate, brown sugar and red apple.
 Some of our favourite coffees come from this region, including Santa Clara, La Soledad and Hacienda Carmona.